AnkiGen/anki_deck/README.md

 <img src = "./images/6.png" width = "1000" height = "1000"> <!--- Скачать колоду в формате ... -->
 <!-- ROADMAP -->
 ## Roadmap
+ - [ x ] Working website run with docker
+ - [ x ] User can mark words as known/unknown to improve quality of sentences
+ - [ x ] Tinder-style selecting is provided
+ - [ x ] User can choose number of words he want to learn and length of generated sentence

-- [ ] Multi-language Support
+ - [ x ] Sentences are generated considering context
-    - [ ] German
+ - [ x ] On the final page user can download csv file with proper fields
- - [ ] Improved deck generation logic
+ - [ ] Voicover for words
- - [ ] Make filter limitations work correctly
+ - [ ] Teacher student system
  - [ ] Add possibility to fetch text by writing author and song name
  - [ ] Remove automatically redundant symbols, s.a.
 [1], the, a, an, etc...
- - [ ] Working website run with docker
- - [ ] User can mark words as known/unknown to improve quality of sentences
- - [ ] Tinder-style selecting is provided
- - [ ] User can choose number of words he want to learn and length of generated sentence
- - [ ] Sentences are generated considering context
- - [ ] On the final page user can download csv file with proper fields
- - [ ] Voicover for words
- - [ ] Teacher student system
  See all our tasks [here](https://github.com/orgs/AnkiGen/projects/3)